Esri/esri-leaflet-geocoder/Readme.md

 **Currently Esri Leaflet Geocoder is in development.
 Use at your own risk.**

+Despite sharing a name and a namespace with Esri Leaflet, Esri Leaflet Geocoder **does not*** require Esri Leaflet.
+It is however tested with Esri Leaflet and will work just fine with our without it.

 ## Example

 Take a look at the live demo at http://esri.github.io/esri-leaflet-geocoder/